tldev/cycle-schedule/README.md

 * **Responsive Design:** The interface is clean and usable on both desktop and mobile devices.
 * **100% Private:** The app runs entirely on your own hardware.
 The schedule data never leaves your server.
 * **Securely Accessible:** Uses a Cloudflare Tunnel to provide secure HTTPS access from any device without opening firewall ports or exposing your IP address.
+* **Telegram Reminders:** Get reminders for today's medications and appointments, plus a preview of tomorrow's schedule, sent directly to your Telegram account.

 ---